 Fig. 8.
-Simulated surface current distributions on radiating patch: (a) on L-shaped arm ended up shorting pin at 5.5 GHz (bottom view), and (b) on a pair of L-shaped arms at 3.5 GHz (top view).
+Simulated surface current distributions on radiating patch: (a) on L-shaped arm ended up shorting pin at 5.5 GHz (bottom view) and (b) on a pair of L-shaped arms at 3.5 GHz (top view).

-The proposed antenna with optimal design, as shown in Fig. 9, was fabricated and tested in the Antenna Measurement Laboratory at Iran Telecommunication Research Center.
+It is clear that most of the current is seen on the pair of L-shaped arms, with the current directions on the arms are in opposite direction with the current on the patch.
+The proposed antenna with optimal design, as shown in Fig. 9, was fabricated and tested in the Antenna Measurement Laboratory Iran at Telecommunication Research Center.
 Figure 10 exhibits the measured and simulated VSWR characteristics of the proposed antenna.
 The fabricated antenna has the frequency band of 2.3 to over 11 GHz.
-The designed antenna has a small size of 21×17 mm2 while showing the band rejection performance in the frequency bands of 3.2 to 3.8 and 5.1 to 5.85 GHz, respectively.
-The measured and simulated VSWR by both software HFSS [8] and CST [9] are shown in Fig. 10.
+The designed antenna has a small size of 21×17 mm, while showing the band rejection performance in the frequency bands of 3.2 to 3.8 and 5.1 to 5.85 GHz, respectively.
+The measured and simulated VSWR by both software HFSS [16] and CST [17], are shown in Fig. 10.
 As shown in Fig. 10, there exists a discrepancy between measured data and the simulated results, and this could be due to the effect of the SMA port.